melowlz-D/melowlz-D.github.io/content/post/celebra_ijcai2025/index.md

 ---
-title: One paper has accepted by IJCAI2025!🎉
+title: One paper has been accepted by IJCAI2025!🎉
 summary:
 date: 2025-05-27